Tuskegee University: Booker T. Washington's leadership

 As a young free man after the Civil War, Washington sought a formal education.
 He worked his way through Hampton Normal and Agricultural Institute (now Hampton University) and attended college at Wayland Seminary in Washington, DC (now Virginia Union University).
 He returned to Hampton as a teacher.

 Hired as principal of the new normal school (for the training of teachers) in Tuskegee, Alabama, Booker T. Washington opened his school on July 4, 1881, on the grounds of the Butler Chapel African Methodist Episcopal Zion Church.
-The following year, he bought the grounds of a former plantation, out of which he expanded the institute in the decades that followed.
+In the following year he bought the grounds of a former plantation, out of which he expanded the institute in the decades that followed.

 The school expressed Washington's dedication to the pursuit of self-reliance.
 In addition to training teachers, he also taught the practical skills needed for his students to succeed at farming or other trades typical of the rural South, where most of them came from.
 He wanted his students to see labor as practical, but also as beautiful and dignified.
 As part of their work-study programs, students constructed most of the new buildings.
 Many students earned all or part of their expenses through the construction, agricultural, and domestic work associated with the campus, as they reared livestock and raised crops, as well as producing other goods.

 The continuing expansion of black education took place against a background of increased violence against blacks in the South, after Democrats regained power in state governments and imposed white supremacy in society.
 They instituted legal racial segregation and a variety of Jim Crow laws, after disfranchising most blacks by constitutional amendments and electoral rules from 1890 until 1964.
 Against this background, Washington's vision, as expressed in his "Atlanta Compromise" speech, became controversial and was challenged by new leaders, such as W.E.B.
 Du Bois, who argued that blacks should have opportunities for study in classical academic programs, as well as vocational institutes.
 In the early twentieth century, Du Bois envisioned the rise of "the Talented Tenth" to lead African Americans.

 Washington gradually attracted notable scholars to Tuskegee, including the botanist George Washington Carver, one of the university's most renowned professors.